-The next thing you’ll want to know is that masks are required for guests 2 and older, without exception.
+The next thing you’ll want to know is that masks are required for guests 2 and older when in all indoor locations on Walt Disney World property and in attraction queues even if they are outside.
 This means that if you don’t already own one, you will need to go out and purchase a mask before your Animal Kingdom day.
-Actually, we recommend grabbing a few so you can change throughout the day.
-Wondering if you can get a break from the mask during your park day?
-Fortunately, the answer is yes.
-There are comfort stations in various locations where you can remove your mask while sitting and resting.
+Actually, we recommend grabbing a few so you can change throughout the day if needed.

 Going through the gate has changed as well.
 Bag check is quite different, as all bags are now put through a scanner, and only manually checked if something seems unusual.
-Additionally, all guests will have their temperature checked as they pass through the security area, ensuring nobody with a fever may enter the park.
+Guests no longer have to worry about temperature checks as those have been removed.

 BONUS TIP: Consider planning and booking your next Disney trip with an Authorized Disney Vacation Planner you can trust like Mickey Travels.
 They’ll help you get the best Disney travel deal, share expert advice and their services are totally FREE!
 It’s genius!
 Discover More >